wenliangdai/multi-task-offensive-language-detection/README.md

 1. Python 3.5 +
 2. PyTorch 1.3 +
+3. Huggingface transformers 2.x
-3. We use one GTX 1080Ti to train
+4. We use one GTX 1080Ti to train

 ## Command Line Arguments